 If you are reading this, can we agree on a love of Lancias?
 Mine started with my parent's Flaminia about 45 years ago.
 Over the years, its matured into Fulvias, and then back to Aurelias.
 The Flaminia and Aurelia share the basic design of a V6 and a transaxle with either IRS or de Dion rear suspension.
-Over the years, I’ve grown very fond of that basic concept, the neutral weight, and the lovely chassis.
+I’m fond of the basic concept of neutral weight and a lovely chassis.
 But there’s always been this wondering… could it be improved?

 When is an Alfa not an Alfa?
 Let's look at a Milano, from 1988.
 Maybe Alfa made it, but its not really part of their 4 cyl DOHC DNA.
 Rather, its much closer to the Lancias, its really an updated Aurelia/Flaminia - 60 degree all alum V6, de Dion transaxle, guibos in the driveshaft.
 And disc brakes that work, easy shifting, power steering (lovely), AC (necessary where I live), only 2900 lbs (lighter than a Flaminia Zagato, more power and less than 1/10th the cost), wishbone front suspension, Recaro seats, parts easily found, and cheap in the US.